unskript/Awesome-CloudOps-Automation/.github/hfest_2022_resource.md

 [<img align="left" src="https://unskript.com/assets/favicon.png" width="100" height="100" style="padding-right: 5px">](https://unskript.com/assets/favicon.png)

 <h1>Hacktoberfest 2022 Resource</h1>

 ## Google cloud resource available for testing

 ### Storage Buckets (Object store)
-Your computer's filesystem uses directories to organise data which are then stored in files.
-Similarly Data is kept on the cloud are in the form of objects, which are then gathered in buckets(a bucket is basically a container used to store objects).
+Your computer's filesystem uses directories to organize data which are then stored in files.
+Similarly, data that is kept on the Cloud are in the form of objects, which are then gathered in buckets(a bucket is basically a container used to store objects).

   ###### Examples
   1. gs://hacktoberfest_bucket_1/